 A health savings account gives you greater control of your healthcare expenses and potential savings.
-It also provides an avenue for you build a nest egg for retirement and invest.
-With an HSA, you experience a triple-tax advantage: Contributions are tax-free, earnings are tax-free, and withdrawals for eligible expenses are tax-free.
-Accountholders can truly maximize the potential of an HSA by tapping into its investment capabilities.
+It also provides an avenue for you to build a nest egg for retirement and invest.
+With an HSA, you experience a triple-tax advantage:

 An HSA contribution is the deposit of funds (for example, from a bank account or your paycheck) into your HSA.
 HSA participants are advised to contribute the maximum amount each year because the dollars going into these accounts are tax-free.
 All HSA funds carry over from year to year, and your HSA stays with you even when you change jobs.
 This ensures accountholders are able to save long term for future medical expenses.